DanBuchan/ZCoC/README.md

 There is plenty of proof that not having a CoC is a workable solution.
 Lennart Poettering totally said the Linux community is a "sick place to be" and we all just love to bro-out in sick joints.

 And did I mention you'll only be harassed if you harass others.
 After all being harassed is totally a sign that you brought it on yourself.

 #### Q: What about non-internet communications, such as a place of work, or a conference?

 These are understandably different.
 The real world needs CoCs, the internet doesn't because there aren't actual people behind any of those online profiles.
 So there's no need to take anybody's feelings in to account.
+We all have to suffer through equality and diversity bullshit at work, when we get home we want feel safe in the knowledge that I can take part in a community where minorities have no right of redress.

 #### Q: Without a CoC, how would this community be welcoming to newcomers, and not become vile, intimidating, or have some other type of unwelcome agenda?